Opera 12 extensions

 - Redirect to HTTPS: Automatically redirects you to the secure version of web pages.
 Open source.

-- AdBlock Plus and Opera AdBlock are ad blockers that improve on Opera's built in blocker.
-Unknown licenses.
+- AdBlock Plus is an ad blocker that improves on Opera's built in blocker.
+Open source.

 - CleanPages improves the readability of web pages by removing clutter and enhancing the layout.
 Open source.